mgtron278/docker_deployed/README.md

     ...
  ** NOTE **

-        Be careful while creating your procfile.
+        Be careful while creating your Procfile.
 Flask applications would require this specific command (web: gunicorn app:app) and installation of gunicorn package to get deployed on heroku